iterating/316.sba.spinandsip/readme.md

 ### HTML Requirements
+Cache at least one element using selectElementByld.

-- [x] Have at least three pages.
+- [x] Cache at least one element using querySelector or querySelectorAll.

-- [x] Keep the grid system consistent between pages as much as possible.
-- [x] Use at least ten different HTML tags.
+- [x] Use the parent—child—sibling relationship to navigate between elements at least once(firstChild, lastChild, parentNode, nextElementSibling, etc.).

+- [x] lterate over a collection of elements to accomplish some task.

+- [x] Create at least one element using createElement.

+- [x] Use appendChild and/or prepend to add new elements to the DOM.

+- [x] Use the DocumentFragment interface or HTM L templating with the cloneNode method to create templated content.

+- [x] Modify the HTM L or text content of at least one element in response to user interaction using innerHTM L, innerText, or textContent.

+- [x] Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.

-- [x] Include at least one table.
+- [x] Modify at least one attribute of an element in response to user interaction.

-    - the calendar in /book
-- [x] Include at least two forms.
+- [x] Register at least two different event listeners and create the associated event handler functions.

-- [x] Include at least one dropdown menu.
+- [x] Use at least two Browser Object Model (BOM) properties or methods.

-- [x] Include at least one of each of the following forms of content:
+- [x] Include at least one form and/or input with HTM L attribute validation.

-    - [x] Text.
-    - [x] Images.
-    - [x] GIFs
-#### CSS Requirements
-- [x] Make use of inline, internal, and external styling.
-- [x] Use five different CSS selectors.
-- [x] Use colors that complement each other.
-    - I used color picker pick and choose complementary colors from the images
+- [x] Include at least one form and/or input with DOM event-based validation.
+(This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)

+- [x] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).

-- [x] Use Flexbox and/or the Bootstrap Grid.
+- [x] Commit frequently to the git repository.
-    - Utilized Flexbox for mobile first design
-- [x] Use at least two CSS animations.
-    - there is a fun animation /about
-    - The sidebar drawer is animated

-### Deliverables
-- [x] Your completed project in a ZIP file, which should include all HTML files and any external CSS files.
-- [x] Include a README file that includes technical specifications and a description of your website.
+- [x] Include a README file that contains a description of your application.
-- [x] A GitHub link to your project’s repository.
-- [x] Include the link to your GitHub account in your README file.
-- [x] Upload the GitHub link to this project to Canvas.